ElizabethKopacheva/CET-W2V/index.md

 ---

 # Supplementary information for
-# Using community evolution tracking and word2vector techniques to analyse polarisation in dynamic discussion networks
+# Users’ polarisation in dynamic discussion networks: the case of immigration crisis in Sweden